Best Time To Take Probiotics: Before or After Meals?

 Individual gastric emptying rates create personalized optimal timing windows that can vary from person to person.
 Factors like age, medications, and underlying digestive conditions all influence how quickly your stomach processes probiotics and moves them to the intestines where they need to establish colonies.

 The duration of stomach acid exposure determines how many live bacteria actually reach your intestines where they can provide health benefits.
 Research shows that probiotics taken during high-acid periods may lose up to 90% of their viable bacteria before reaching their target destination.
-This survival rate directly impacts the therapeutic potential of your probiotic supplement.
+This survival rate directly impacts how much benefit you actually get from your probiotic supplement.

 Food acts as a protective buffer that helps probiotics survive the harsh gastric environment.
 When you eat, food dilutes stomach acid and provides physical protection around probiotic bacteria.
 This buffering effect can increase the survival rate of beneficial bacteria by creating a less acidic microenvironment during transit.